-One Friday evening in 1995, i stopped by my local Games Workshop on my way home from work with some free time to kill, and there on the shelf was a large box called Warhammer Quest.
-I looked through the contents, asked some questions, and learnt it was a type of roleplaying game with models, where you took the role of a hero character and played co-operatively to defeat a dungeon.
+One Friday evening in 1995, i stopped by my local Games Workshop on my way home from work with some time to kill, and there on the shelf was a large box called Warhammer Quest.
+I looked through the contents and learnt it was a type of roleplaying game with models, where you took the role of a hero character and played co-operatively to defeat a dungeon.
 This really sounded like a game made for me, and whilst i liked the Warhammer world, i had never taken to army collecting, and so I bought it home that day.
 Over the next few months i collected expansions and White Dwarf articles, learnt how to paint, and began my love of dungeon crawling.

 The trouble with the original Warhammer Quest was that it was so good, it had varied models, a real feeling of exploration and adventure, great quality tiles, a roleplay book, and you could go into town and level up your hero or add in new monsters.
 When it ceased production i found i still yearned for new material, and like many others i began to try other dungeon crawl games.
 This largely became a fruitless quest, as nothing quite lived up to this original, and while other games excelled in certain areas, they often changed the way i loved to play.
 I owned Heroquest during this time, which required an overlord player to play against, which generally felt like a different experience, but it was still a good game.